 Additional writing, including essays, reviews, and interviews, appears with: ASAP/J; boundary2o; The Carolina Quarterly; Chicago Review of Books; Full Stop; Gulf Coast; The Millions; Pedagogy and American Literary Study (PALS); PopMatters; symploke.
 For links to all the above work, see my Writing Page.

-During my graduating training at UNC-Chapel Hill, I regularly taught undergraduate courses in literature, film, the Medical Humanities, and Writing & Composition.
+I completed by Ph.D. at UNC-Chapel Hill, and during my graduate training there, I regularly taught undergraduate courses in literature, film, the Medical Humanities, and Writing & Composition.
 In total, I was the instructor of record for a dozen undergraduate courses.
 I also served as a Teaching Assistant, a Research Consultant, and a tutor in various capacities.
 Due to all this work in the classroom, I was fortunate to receive three major teaching awards, including the Tanner Award for Excellence in Teaching, the highest recognition available to graduate instructors at UNC-Chapel Hill.

 I have also served in several editorial positions.
-Most recently, I was an editorial assistant for American Literature, published by Duke University Press.
+For instance, I was an editorial assistant for American Literature, published by Duke University Press.
 Before that, I spent several years as Book Reviews editor for The Carolina Quarterly (out of UNC).
 And while an undergraduate, I was the editor-in-chief of my college’s literary magazine, The Lanthorn, out of Houghton College (Houghton, NY).

 This is my dog, who is lazy but, as you can clearly see, also quite delightful.